alannewcomer/qldb-s3-batch-load/README.md

 ### 2. Check the data in s3.

-In the CloudFormation outputs tab, click on the **S3BucketName** value.
+In the CloudFormation outputs tab, see the **S3BucketName** value and copy the name for reference.

 ![default](IMAGES/img_8.png)

+Head on over to s3 and open the bucket referenced by **S3BucketName** above.

 Now in s3, take notice of the folder structure (500_files/Person/file_1.json).